Last Updated on January 14, 2026 by Ewen Finser

 - Practice-wide views: Firms can see which clients are in good shape and which ones need work this week.

-For example, you can use Precision to drive fixed-fee pricing, standardize processes, and decide which clients need a clean-up project.
-In my opinion, it’s not as glamorous as Dext’s other two offerings, but it’s just as important.
+For example, you can use these insights to drive fixed-fee pricing, standardize processes, and decide which clients need a clean-up project.
+It’s not as glamorous as Dext’s capture tools, but it’s just as important.

 Integrations